 The First Friday of August is International Beer Day.
 It celebrates all those involved in the crafts of beer making and distribution, from the hops growers to the brewers to the bartenders.

 Spiedie Fest celebrates the tangy and smoky taste of the marinated and grilled meat sandwich known as a "spiedie".

 A Root Beer Float is a classic North American summer drink.
 It's a big, thick frosty mug of Root Beer with a big, creamy head of suds on it and ice cream in it.

+The 7th of August is Raspberries and Cream Day.
 In this day and age, thanks to exports and cargo jets criss-crossing the globe, it's possible to get raspberries at any time of year.
 But around this time in the northern hemisphere, raspberry season is at its peak.

 When's the last time you had a S'more?
 The 10th of August is the day to celebrate the gooey summer treat, consisting of melted marshmallow and chocolate on graham wafer.